 Over the last few years, the argument to ‘Buy British’, particularly when it comes to food, has become front page news – culminating with the Environment Secretary Owen Wilson encouraging Brits to buy home grown rather than imported produce in January.

 So why is it that we should be looking closer to home when it comes to fruit, veg and meat?
-Below, Madalene Bonvini-Hamel, a professional chef, pub owner, blogger at BritishLarder.co.uk and expert on seasonal British food has shared her thoughts with me, and put together 7 great reasons to buy British:
+Below, Madalene Bonvini-Hamel, a professional chef, pub owner, blogger at BritishLarder.co.uk and expert on seasonal British food has shared her thoughts with me, and put together 7 great reasons why we should all be buying more great British produce:

 “Certain assurance marks to look out for, such as the LEAF Marque or the Freedom Food mark, mean that the food we eat can be traced back to the farm it came from and will usually have been produced in a better environment.
 For example, in the UK we have more free range hens than anywhere else in the world and don’t use veal crates or tether pigs, so we know that our meat is likely to have come from a more ethical background.”